PACTCare/Stars-Network/WHITEPAPER.md

 * serviceEndpoint
 * metadata

-And the metadata contains the following elements:
+The metadata entry is partly based on the “ERC721 Metadata JSON Schema” [\[13\]][13] and it contains the following elements:

 * hashes
-* title
+* name
 * description
 * filetype
 * thumbnail
 * similarity digest
+* additional meta

 The similarity digest is a context sensitive hash, which allows the comparison of two different hashes to obtain an estimate of the degree of similarity between the two documents.
 This is especial helpful for find near duplicates of documents for search engines.
-Additionally, the metadata also stores the following information, which is already stored on-chain:
+The “additional meta” property allows to attach other data, which for example can be useful for different marketplaces. [\[14\]][14] Furthermore, the metadata also stores the following information, which is already stored on-chain:

 * unique name
 * license code